asskkord/shinabzo_D03_Linux/README.md

 >
 >Shells may be used interactively or non-interactively.
 In interactive mode, they accept input typed from the keyboard.
 When executing non-interactively, shells execute commands read from a file.
 >
->A shell allows execution of GNU commands, both synchronously and asynchronously.
+>A shell allows GNU commands to be executed both synchronously and asynchronously.
 >
->While executing commands is essential, most of the power (and complexity) of shells is due to their embedded programming languages.
+>While command execution is essential, most of the power (and complexity) of shells comes from the programming languages they contain.
 Like any high-level language, the shell provides variables, flow control constructs, quoting, and functions.
 >
->Shells offer features geared specifically for interactive use rather than to augment the programming language.
+>Shells provide features specifically designed for interactive use, rather than to extend the programming language.
 These interactive features include job control, command line editing, command history and aliases.

-There was a folder labeled "materials" underneath the article clippings in Mike's drawer.
-As you looked in it, you found several sheets describing the features of the bash scripts.
+In Mike's drawer, there was a folder labelled "Materials" under the article clippings.
+When you looked in it, you found several sheets describing the features of bash scripts.

 ## Chapter III

-- The written bash scripts must be in the src folder
+- The written bash scripts must be in the src folder;
-- For each task you must create a folder with the following name: **0x**, where x is the task number.
+- For each task you must create a folder with the following name: **0x**, where x is the task number;
-- All scripts must be decomposed and split into several files
+- All scripts must be decomposed and split into several files;
-- The main script file for each task must be named **main.sh**
+- The main script file for each task must be named **main.sh**;
-- All scripts should have checks for incorrect input (not all parameters specified, wrong format parameters, etc.)
+- All scripts should have checks for incorrect input (not all parameters specified, wrong format parameters, etc.);
-- All scripts must be run on a virtual machine *Ubuntu Server 20.04 LTS*
+- All scripts must be run on a virtual machine *Ubuntu Server 20.04 LTS*.

 ## Part 1.
 First effort